Celebrating 20 years of helping the WHV community!

 • You should always ask people if they are willing to provide a favourable job reference on your behalf.
 Don’t list someone as a reference without asking for permission.

 • You can list former bosses, managers, teachers or mentors.
-Friends, roommates and relatives aren’t usually acceptable references.
+Friends, roommates and relatives aren’t acceptable references.

 • Warn your reference when they may be called (if you can).
 Tell them about the position you applied for and give them the name of the hiring manager.

-Resume resources
+Resume and cover letter resources

 Previous chapter Next chapter